 This will allow you to determine to which IP Range and owner the IP addresses belong to.

-Furthermore, this will provide you with the insight whether it belongs to your organisation, a hosting provider, or other.
+Furthermore, this will provide you with insight into whether it belongs to your organisation, a hosting provider, or others.

 Lastly, your IP address will be part of a range of IP addresses.
 It's worth the effort to extend your digital footprint mapping to these IP addresses to determine if they contain resources belonging to your organisation or if IP range is hosted with third parties.